racket/racket/racket/src/cs/README.txt

        disabling interrupts will prevent GC interrupts.

        The Racket "thread" layer provides `start-atomic/no-interrupts`
-       and `end-atomic/no-interrupts` for both declaing atomicity at the Racket level and turning off Chez Scheme interrupts.
+       and `end-atomic/no-interrupts` for both declaring atomicity at the Racket level and turning off Chez Scheme interrupts.
 The combination is useful for implementing functionality that might be called in response to a GC and might also be called by